-Once a newly established JSC is registered, it must comply with certain post-registration formalities, including:
+Once a newly established JSC is registered, it must comply with certain post-registration formalities, including the following:

-- registration for the payment of VAT (if necessary) - registration of the share issue with the National Bank - registration of any charter capital contribution with the National Bank (if such contribution exceeds USD 500,000) - opening of bank accounts (this may take one to two months due to the stringent KYC procedures implemented by local banks)
+- Registering for the payment of VAT (if necessary) - Registering the share issue with the National Bank

+- Registering any charter capital contribution with the National Bank (if such contribution exceeds USD 500,000) - Opening bank accounts (this may take one to two months due to the stringent KYC procedures implemented by local banks)

 Additionally, even though there is generally no requirement to have a corporate seal, in practice, it is usually obtained anyway.

 The overall process (including post-registration procedures) takes approximately two to three months from the date the documents are submitted to the registration body.